depp/elf2dos/README.md

 [dos32a]: http://dos32a.narechk.net/index_en.html

+An example “Hello, World!” program is available in the [examples](examples) directory.

-A demo of this and a blog post is forthcoming.
+A blog post is forthcoming.

 ## Getting This to Work